 If you are not contacted, or if you decide at some later point to hire your first employee, you can get the process started by yourself.
 Register with your state (see below) and contact the IRS to start paying unemployment insurance.

 How Do I Find Out About State Unemployment Taxes?

 Each state has a separate program for providing unemployment compensation benefits to workers and for funding those benefits.
 States usually set up funds into which the taxes are paid.
-Here is a list of state employment agencies from the Department of Labor has information on state unemployment tax regulations.
+The U.S. Department of Labor has information on state unemployment tax regulations.